greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

 :   If the user running `gpload` is not a Greenplum Database superuser, then the appropriate rights must be granted to the user for the load to be processed.
 See the *Greenplum Database Reference Guide* for more information.

 HOST
 :   Optional.
-Specifies Greenplum Database coordinator host name.
+Specifies Greenplum Database master host name.
 If not specified, defaults to localhost or `$PGHOST` if set.
-You can also specify the coordinator host name on the command line using the `-h` option.
+You can also specify the master host name on the command line using the `-h` option.

 PORT
 :   Optional.
-Specifies Greenplum Database coordinator port.
+Specifies Greenplum Database master port.
 If not specified, defaults to 5432 or `$PGPORT` if set.
-You can also specify the coordinator port on the command line using the `-p` option.
+You can also specify the master port on the command line using the `-p` option.

 GPLOAD
 :   Required.
 Begins the load specification section.
 A `GPLOAD` specification must have an `INPUT` and an `OUTPUT` section defined.

     INPUT
     :   Required.
 Defines the location and the format of the input data to be loaded. `gpload` will start one or more instances of the [gpfdist](gpfdist.html) file distribution program on the current host and create the required external table definition\(s\) in Greenplum Database that point to the source data.
-Note that the host from which you run `gpload` must be accessible over the network by all Greenplum Database hosts \(coordinator and segments\).
+Note that the host from which you run `gpload` must be accessible over the network by all Greenplum Database hosts \(master and segments\).

         SOURCE
         :   Required.
 The `SOURCE` block of an `INPUT` specification defines the location of a source file.
 An `INPUT` section can have more than one `SOURCE` block defined.
 Each `SOURCE` block defined corresponds to one instance of the [gpfdist](gpfdist.html) file distribution program that will be started on the local machine.
 Each `SOURCE` block defined must have a `FILE` specification.